What Is a Dangling Modifier? (with Examples)

 Also, knowing about dangling modifiers allows you to tell your boss or your mates that they've used a dangling modifier, which surely is a win in anyone's book.
-In terms of its scoringpointsiness, it's probably only trumped by squinting modifier.
+In terms of its ability to score you some points, it's probably only trumped by squinting modifier.

 To ensure you don't use a dangling modifier yourself, assume any modifier you use is dangling until you've nailed it to the term its modifying.